Claire Falkenstein: Wire and Venetian Glass Sculptures

-American sculptor Claire Falkenstein was extremely successful in her days, but today her story rarely resurfaces on the pages of art history books.
+American sculptor Claire Falkenstein (1908–1997) was highly successful in her days, but today her story rarely resurfaces on the pages of art history books.
 So, let’s re-discover this erased artist!

 She was already brilliant as a student.
-Born in Coos Bay, Oregon, in 1908, Falkenstein moved with her family to Berkeley, California, where she attended university.
-She had her first solo show in 1930, while still being a student, at the East-West Gallery, San Francisco.
+Born in Coos Bay, OR, in 1908, Falkenstein moved with her family to Berkeley, CA, where she attended university.
+She had her first solo show in 1930, while still a student, at the East-West Gallery in San Francisco.
 And she hadn’t even had any formal training at that point!
 After her success, she was invited to study under Alexander Archipenko who introduced her to the world of the Russian avant-garde, where she met such stars as Naum Gabo, and the Bauhaus teacher László Moholy-Nagy.
-During these early years, she worked mainly with clay to create abstract ceramic sculptures, and later she progressed onto the exploration of wood as a sculptural medium.
+During these early years, she worked mainly with clay to create abstract ceramic sculptures, and later she progressed to the exploration of wood as a sculptural medium.
 Her works from the 1940s seem usually like a single, unified mass but can also be broken down into discrete elements and they were intended to be taken apart and reassembled by the viewer.
 Falkenstein called them “exploding volumes.”

 In her hands the webs become almost a raw material, created to fit her needs, that she either hollows out, or hammers, or welds along lines of stress and at essential points with great architectural lyricism and baroque profusion of inventiveness.

 – In: Harry Rand, The Martha Jackson Memorial Collection, Washington, D.C.: The Smithsonian Institution, 1985.

 While in Europe, she received several large-scale commissions, such as the railing of the Galleria Spazio, Rome (1958), or the Palazzo Venier de Leoni gates, which now houses the Peggy Guggenheim Collection, Venice (1961).

 Shaping Southern California